-This example would return Contacts that have related Cases with related Leads with names starting with "A." The filter expression can support querying in this manner up to 4 "layers" deep, including the initially queried entity.
-Put another way, it can support up to the "Great-Great-Grandchild" level.
+This example would return Contacts that have related Cases with related Leads with names starting with "A." The filter expression can support querying in this manner up to 10 "layers" deep, including the initially queried entity.
+Put another way, you can have up to 10 total different related entities in a single filter expression.